ALi3naTEd0/RateMe/README.md

 1. **Search for Albums**: Enter an artist or album name to search, or paste a URL from Apple Music, Bandcamp, Spotify, Deezer or Discogs
 2. **Rate Albums**: Open an album and use the sliders to rate each track from 0-10
 3. **Create Lists**: Organize your music by creating custom lists
+4. **Add Album Notes**: Write personal reviews or observations about each album
-4. **Share Your Ratings**: Generate beautiful images of your ratings to share
+5. **Share Your Ratings**: Generate beautiful images of your ratings to share

 ## Data Management

 RateMe provides several options for managing your data:

-- **Standard Backup**: Export/import your entire collection with ratings and custom lists
+- **Standard Backup**: Export/import your entire collection with ratings, custom lists, and notes
 - **Album Exchange**: Share individual albums with friends who use RateMe
-- **Data Conversion**: Convert from older versions of RateMe to the new unified format
+- **Date Fixing Utility**: Batch fix missing or incorrect album release dates
+- **Platform Match Cleaner**: Fix incorrect associations between albums on different platforms
+- **Database Optimization**: Vacuum and analyze database for improved performance
-- **Repair Tools**: Fix potential issues with album data
+- **Database Integrity**: Check and repair potential issues with album data
-- **Database Migration**: Seamless upgrade to new database format for better performance
+- **Database Migration**: Seamless upgrade from older versions with progress tracking
+- **Track Management**: Fix duplicate tracks and refresh missing track information

 ## Supported Platforms

-- iOS
 - Android
 - Windows
-- MacOS
+- macOS
 - Linux

 ## About The Unified Data Model